Magnetized Thick Disks around Boson Stars: Results

 \subsection{Two-centered Disks}

-In contrast to black holes, it is possible for mildly and highly relativistic BSs to shelter accretion disks solutions with more than one center.
+In contrast to the Kerr black hole, it is possible for mildly and highly relativistic BSs to shelter accretion disk solutions with more than one center (albeit solutions with two centers are shown to exist for Kerr black holes with scalar hair \cite{Teodoro_2021, Gimeno-Soler}).
 These two-centered solutions differ quite strongly from those analyzed so far, they either possess a cusp, which connects the two centers of the disk or they have no cusp.
 In the latter case the accretion disk consists of two separated tori, one inner torus and one outer torus.
-For the two-centered disks we have selected the following 4 representative examples: $a$.~$\omega=0.798, \ell_0 = -4.5M$, and $b$.~$\omega=0.671, \ell_0 = -4.5M$, $c$.~$\omega=0.671, \ell_0 = -5M$, $d$.~$\omega=0.798, \ell_0 = -4.75M$. \\
+For the two-centered disks we have selected the following 4 representative examples: $A$.~$\omega=0.798, \ell_0 = -4.5M$, $B$.~$\omega=0.671, \ell_0 = -4.5M$, $C$.~$\omega=0.671, \ell_0 = -5M$ and $D$.~$\omega=0.798, \ell_0 = -4.75M$.
+Fig. \ref{fig:Momentum_pot_two_centered} illustrates the normalized Keplerian specific angular momentum and effective potential of these solutions.\\